k94ll13nn3/Pretzel.Categories/README.md

 ### Tag Pages

 This plugin will automatically generate tag pages during build.
+Each tag page is saved as`_site/tag/<slugify-tag-name>/index.html`.

 This can be disabled by using the `-ntag` option with the `taste` or `bake` command.